ARCTraining/hpc2-software/book/course/spack/testinstall.md

 So we've installed Spack, and activated it from the last section.

-So let's try installing a simple piece of software.
+Let's now try installing a simple piece of software.
 Pigz seems like a reasonable place to start (parallel gzip), as it doesn't have too many dependencies, so won't take long to try out: